What is SR-22 insurance?

 SR-22 insurance is not a type of car insurance policy.
 An SR-22 is a form filed by your insurance company that states you hold the minimum required amount of car insurance in your state.
 It is also referred to as a certificate of financial responsibility.

-If you commit a serious traffic offense, your state’s Department of Motor Vehicles may notify you that you need to file an SR-22 with the DMV.
-Only your auto insurance provider is able to file an SR-22 for you, but not all carriers offer this service.
-Depending upon your state of residence and specific correlating offense, the SR-22 requirement may be removed after a few years or it may remain there for a prolonged period of time.
+If you commit a serious traffic offense, your state’s Department of Motor Vehicles may notify you that you must file an SR-22 with the DMV.
+Only your auto insurance provider can file an SR-22 for you, but not all carriers offer this service.
+Depending upon your state of residence and specific correlating offense, the SR-22 requirement may be removed after a few years, or it may remain there for a prolonged period of time.
 In some states, the form name and required insurance levels can vary depending on the offense.
 Florida and Virginia, for example, may require an FR-44 with significantly higher liability limits than your state’s required minimums if convicted of a high-risk driving offense.

 When do you need an SR-22?

 Typically, adding an SR-22 component to your existing insurance is not done voluntarily.
-Instead, the state may require this documentation after you have had a serious driving incident or conviction, in order to prove that your insurance has not lapsed in the course of events.
+Instead, the state may require this documentation after you have had a serious driving incident or conviction to prove that you’re currently meeting your state’s minimum insurance requirements.

 Drivers may be required to have an SR-22 in the following situations: